What is Aerospike?

 - The Python client enables you to build an application in Python with an Aerospike cluster as its database.
 This client fully supports all features of the Aerospike database.

-- The REST client enables you to communicate with an Aerospike cluster via RESTful requests.
+- The REST gateway enables you to communicate with an Aerospike cluster via RESTful requests.

 Other Clients Supported by Aerospike